 You will be responsible for arranging your own internship, rather than being placed in one by the PWR program.
 However, the program does provide support to help students in their internship search (the ENG 695 intructor will review this with you) .
 Another good option would be to reach out and network with family, friends, and PWR alums.
 Some students have had success “cold” contacting companies for which they would like to work and which they know employ professional writers or editors.

 Will I be paid for my internship?

 Maybe.
 While most nonprofit organizations rely on interns to volunteer, some will provide compensation, typically a stipend, though sometimes an hourly wage.
 (Others may offer contingency fees based on the outcome of grant proposals, but this is not recommended.)
 For-profit companies typically offer interns either an hourly wage or a stipend.
 For more information about the relevant law see this New York Times article regarding California’s Revision of Rules on Paid and Unpaid Internships.
 Internship compensation does vary (typically ranging from $10 to $25 per hour).
-Your compensation agreement with your sponsor will be recorded in your internship contract.

 How can I do an internship if I already have a full-time job?